O2741/SOC-Home-Lab-Telemetry/README.md

 Verified that the Microsoft-Windows-Sysmon/Operational event log channel was successfully created and active in the Windows Event Viewer.

-Ubuntu Attacker Setup (Wireshark & vsFTPd Installation)
+3.Ubuntu Attacker Setup (Wireshark & vsFTPd Installation)

 Installed Nmap and Wireshark on the Ubuntu VM: